What Is Brand Equity? (+ How to Build It)

 Revenue: Average sales price multiplied by the number of units sold

-Market share: Company’s total revenue divided by the total sales of the industry
+Market share: A company’s total revenue divided by the total sales of the industry

 Customer behaviours after making a purchase, including contacting support, posting about purchases on social media, etc.